Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/timing-optimize-fixed-update.md

 This diagram shows the frame rate running faster than the fixed update time step rate.
 Time progresses to the right, each frame is numbered, and shows its `Update` call at the start of the frame in orange.
 The fixed time step here is 0.02 seconds (50 times per second), and the game is running faster, at about 80 frames per second.
 In this situation there are some frames with one fixed update call, and some frames with none, depending on whether a full fixed update time step has completed by the time the frame starts.
 The fixed time step periods are marked with letters A, B, C, D, E, and the frames in which their corresponding fixed update calls occur are marked in green.
 The fixed update call for time step A occurs at the start of frame 4, the FixedUpdate call for time step B occurs at the start of frame 7, and so on.

-### When the frame rate runs slower than the fixed time step duration:
+### When the frame rate runs slower than the fixed time step duration

 ![image alt text](./Images/TimingSlowFPS.png)